xsscx/srd/dmg/README.md

 # Install a Cryptex with Toybox Unstripped on M1 ARM or X86_64

 Download DMG, install & ssh to the SRD.
+Includes debuserver, toybox unstripped and other PoC's.

 When using macOS 12, Security Research Tools (SRT) and its cryptexctl no longer work on X86_64.
 Use CryptexManager as a workaround.